Market Square Heroes: B-sides

 Musically, "Three Boats Down from the Candy" (the first song co-written by keyboardist Mark Kelly) and "Grendel" are more typical of the progressive rock style.
 "Grendel" is a long and complex composition which has drawn frequent (mostly unfavourable) comparisons with "Supper's Ready" by Genesis.
 As Fish himself admitted later:

 Inspired by the John Gardner novel Grendel (1971), the lyric looks at the Beowulf myth from the perspective of the monster.
-Neither Marillion nor Fish have ever played the track live after 1983.
+Until 2012, neither Marillion nor Fish had ever played the track live after 1983.
 In spite (or possibly because) of this, it has developed into a cult favourite among die-hard fans; it is not uncommon to hear someone in the audience yell "Grendel!" at Marillion's or Fish's concerts even in the late 2000s.

 Having categorically refused to play "Grendel" again for almost 30 years, Fish did so at a fan club convention held on 20 October 2012 in Leamington Spa.
 He performed it on the second day of the convention as well, 21 October, as an encore.